Stocks fall for a 3rd day; Bitcoin sinks after a wild ride

-Stocks fell broadly in afternoon trading Wednesday as the market's downturn entered a third day.
-Meanwhile the price of Bitcoin and other cryptocurrencies dropped sharply.
+Wall Street racked up more losses Wednesday as the stock market pulled back for the third straight day.
+The broad sell-off went beyond stocks, with the price of Bitcoin and other cryptocurrencies falling sharply.

-The S&P 500 index was down 1% as of 2:19 p.m.
-Eastern.
-The benchmark index is on track for its worst weekly loss in over two months.
-The Dow Jones Industrial Average was down 392 points, or 1.2%, to 33,675 points and the Nasdaq fell 0.8%.
+The S&P 500 index dropped 0.3% after recovering from a 1.6% slide earlier in the day.
+The benchmark index is on track for its second weekly loss in a row.

 Bank stocks were among the biggest decliners.
-Goldman Sachs fell 2.5% and Wells Fargo fell 2.2%.
-A range of retailers and other companies that rely directly on consumer spending were also posting sharp drops.
-Home Depot slid 1.3%, Gap fell 3.7% and L Brands dropped 4.5%.
+Goldman Sachs fell 1.7% and Wells Fargo lost 1.5%.
+A range of retailers and other companies that rely directly on consumer spending also pulled the market lower.
+Home Depot slid 0.7%, Gap fell 3% and L Brands dropped 3.1%.

 Energy sector stocks, the biggest gainers so far this year, bore the heaviest losses as the price of U.S. crude oil skidded 3.5%.

-Digital currencies were in freefall after China's banking association issued a warning over the risks associated with digital currencies.
+Digital currencies fell sharply after China's banking association issued a warning over the risks associated with digital currencies.
 A statement posted on the industry association's website said all members should "resolutely refrain from conducting or participating in any business activities related to virtual currencies."

+“Stocks and cryptocurrencies have been showing signs of froth over the past few months and were due for a pullback,” said Richard Saperstein, chief investment officer of Treasury Partners.

 The selling was so intense that the web site of Coinbase, an online brokerage for digital currencies, was temporarily down in the morning.
-Coinbase's stock dropped 6.8%, and is now down about 35% from the peak it reached on April 16, just two days after its IPO.
+Coinbase's stock dropped 5.9%, ending about 34% below the peak it reached on April 16, just two days after its IPO.

 The Federal Reserve expects that rising inflation will be temporary and related to the recovering economy, but investors are still uncertain and have been more cautious.